 She performed in NYCB's Education Department lectures in January of 2003.
 Ms. Mearns also danced on a performance tour with North Carolina Dance Theatre in the winter of 1999.

-Ms. Mearns is a 2003 recipient of the Mae L. Wien Award and a 2003 nominee for the Princess Grace Award.
+Ms. Mearns is a 2003 recipient of the Mae L. Wien Award for Outstanding Promise and a 2003 nominee for the Princess Grace Award.

 Portrait © Arthur Elgort